l7mp/stunner/README.md

 $ cd stunner
 ```

+Then, customize the default STUNner settings (see the `ConfigMap` named `stunner-config` in the
-Then, deploy the STUNner service [manifest](kubernetes/stunner.yaml).
+default namespace), deploy the STUNner service [manifest](kubernetes/stunner.yaml).

 ```console
 $ kubectl apply -f kubernetes/stunner.yaml
 ```